 The Scottish Dark Sky Observatory occupies a fantastic hilltop site on the edge of the Galloway Forest Park.
-It is within the magical surroundings of Craigengillan Estate, rated by Historic Scotland as one of the top four Designed Landscapes in the country, on a par with Culzean and Drumlanrig and ahead of even Balmoral.
+It is situated within the magical surroundings of Craigengillan Estate, rated by Historic Scotland as one of the top four Designed Landscapes in the country.

 The Observatory offers: